-In my role, I have the privilege of speaking with heads of talent across an array of industries and geographies.
+In my role, I have the privilege of speaking with talent leaders across an array of industries and geographies.
 The challenges they encounter, while unique to each organization, have common and connecting threads.

 Specifically, when meeting with leaders who have or are engaged with a recruitment process outsourcing (RPO) provider, there is collective agreement among these common themes to ask about in order to drive business objectives: innovation, talent acquisition expertise, hiring scalability, and proficiency in data and analytics.

-Of note, RPO providers champion forecasting trends, handling change and pivoting solution and delivery for clients (especially true during the pandemic).
-RPO providers make many promises and, encouragingly, most deliver.
-However, research shows too many customers enter into multi-year partnerships without knowing how to carefully evaluate whether the elements they’ve been promised are being met.
-With the global RPO market being forecasted to reach $20.8 billion by 2027, it’s especially vital for customers to truly understand the quality of their partnerships.
+Of note, the best RPO providers will prioritize Putting Recruitment Back in RPO™ and will champion forecasting trends, handling change and pivoting solutions and delivery for clients.
+RPO providers make a lot of promises, and encouragingly, most deliver.
+However, research shows too many customers enter into multiyear partnerships without knowing how to carefully evaluate whether the results they’ve been promised are being met.
+With the global RPO market being forecasted to reach $20.8 billion by 2027 according to Grand View Research, it’s especially vital for customers to understand the quality of their partnerships.

-Throughout this article, we explore a combination of the “promises” being made, the questions you need to be asking to ensure these promises are becoming reality, how RPO as a whole has evolved, and what a market leading RPO program really looks like.
+Throughout this article, we explore a combination of the “promises” being made, the questions you need to be asking to ensure these promises are becoming reality, how RPO has evolved, and what a market-leading RPO program really looks like.
 Let the following serve as your toolkit:

 Defining and actualizing continuous innovation

-According to NelsonHall's 2020 Evolution of RPO report, 73% of organizations will seek tech/tools advice from their RPO provider (wholly or partially).
+According to NelsonHall's 2020 Evolution of RPO report, 73% of organizations will seek tech/tools advice from their RPO provider.
 To innovate, clients seek guidance from RPO providers on improving their tech function and everyday processes.
 Further, according to an HR executive we spoke with, “I’m sick of hearing about RPO and innovation!
 Innovation is too often used to mask an inability to execute basic fundamentals.”
-For many, the challenge is confusion around the definition of innovation.
+For many, the definition of innovation can be confusing.

 In brief, innovation must be unique and different within every RPO partnership.

 For one organization, innovation looks like introducing cognitive recruiting and AI technologies to take over the basic, time-consuming tasks of sourcing candidates – thereby freeing up recruiters to focus on building personal relationships.
-For another, it meant the RPO team working closely with leadership to develop ideal candidate profiles for specific locations; the RPO team then creating a strategic sourcing and communication plan by analyzing historical data, market intelligence, as well as supply and demand – bringing precision, confidence and efficiency to the search and engagement strategy.
+For another, innovation looks like the RPO team working closely with leadership to develop ideal candidate profiles for specific locations and then creating a strategic sourcing and communication plan.
+By analyzing historical data and market intelligence, as well as supply and demand, RPO providers can bring precision, confidence and efficiency to the search and engagement strategy.

 For a multinational professional services and consulting firm headquartered in EMEA, with 14,000+ employees across 42 countries, innovation took the form of an entirely new talent acquisition structure supported by technology.
 WilsonHCG introduced scalable, specialized sourcing capabilities, supply and demand analysis, as well as market mapping across each of their office locations for engineering, design, project management and consulting roles.